HungChien/face-ai-project/docs/stargan_celeba_training.md

 ﻿# CelebA StarGAN Training

-This note records the server-side commands for task 7.2: training a StarGAN baseline on CelebA for facial attribute editing.
+This note records the server-side commands for training a StarGAN baseline on CelebA for facial attribute editing.

 ## Dataset